There’s an old saying — comparison is the thief of joy.

 Five ideas to avoid the anxiety of self-comparison…

-1) We are all on a spectrum.
+1) Someone admires you.
 Believe it or not, there is someone, today, that’s looking at you and seeing things in you that are worthy and that they wish they had.
-You’re likely never going to be aware of them, but they almost certainly exist.
+You may never be aware of them, but they almost certainly exist.
 So while you might want to adopt traits or habits you see in others, remember that you’re being admired as well.

-2) You can grow by emulating what you admire.
-Seeing someone else’s strengths is an opportunity to learn and be inspired, just as long as you don’t see yourself as “less than” because you haven’t yet achieved all of your goals.
-Be proud of yourself for continuing to improve yourself.
+2) Emulate and be inspired.
+Seeing someone else’s strengths is an opportunity to learn and be inspired, just as long as you don’t see yourself as “less than” because you haven’t yet achieved your goals.
+Be proud of yourself for continuing to improve.

 4) Realize that you may not have a clue how others see you.
-You may believe that your insecurities “show”, but others probably don’t have a clue what’s underneath the surface.
-Folks are, as a whole, too self-conscious to analyze you.
-They are thinking about themselves and are likely to assume things about you that you might never imagine.
-Just think how many times you may have laughed with a good friend, “When I first met you, I thought you were….”.
+You may believe that your insecurities “show,” but others probably don’t have a clue what’s underneath the surface.
+Most of us are self-conscious and are probably worried about what you think of them.
+Just think how many times you’ve laughed with a now good friend, “When I first met you, I thought you were….”.

-5) Admitting your insecurities is a path to decreasing comparison with others and accepting yourself.
+5) Admit your vulnerabilities – things you’d like to improve on.
 If you state openly that you’re vulnerable in an area, then your own tendency to dislike that trait in yourself will diminish.
 It’s not that bad that you are shy, hesitate to take risks, talk a lot, avoid conflict, worry too much, or struggle to make goals.
 If you accept it and want to change, then it’s more possible if you can talk about it.

 This post was originally published on January 24, 2015; updated and republished on February 25, 2023.